osu-Norge/osu-rank-tracker/README.md

 - Python 3.10+
 - osu!API v2 API credentials

-This README will assume you have managed to set all of these up correclty.
+This README will assume you have managed to set all of these up correctly.

 ### Presteps - Configuration